 I love Michigan — its seasons, its climate and its diverse landscapes.
 Before 2018, I was so bombarded with work-related obligations that my opportunities to sashay into The Great Outdoors were regrettably limited and often just last-minute solo outings.
 With my late-spring employment transition, my options have opened considerably.
 Not only did I finally earn Wilderness First Responder certification in 2018, but I joined both the Fortune Bay Expedition Team as a guild member and the North Country Trail Association.

 - I used to do a ton of cycling (mostly on the paved Kent Trails system around Millennium Park, or along the rural dirt roads of eastern Ottawa County).
 Not so much, anymore, although I still have the bike in storage; it’s much harder to get good cycling time in, now that I live in an urban area and never invested in a bike rack for my sedan.

 - I use an Apeks Black Ice BCD, an Apeks XTX-50 regulator and an Aqua Lung i550C computer with a compass, and Henderson wetsuits.

-- I grew up around horses — my family had four of the majestic beasts, which I helped to care for — and although I haven’t done a ton of riding, I have done some.
+- I grew up around horses — my family had four of the majestic beasts, which I helped to care for — and although I haven’t done a ton of riding in recent years, I have done some.
 Including a bit of equestrian-trail riding.

 - In the summer of 2017 my friend Jason took me up for a flight in a Cessna Skyhawk.
 Loved it.

 - In the summer of 2018, I took a formal discovery flight at West Michigan Regional.
 Loved it.
 Got to engage in a detailed pre-flight inspection and even take the controls for parts of take-off and straight-and-level flight.

 - In the autumn of 2018, I ordered a self-study course from Sportys.

 - My favorite trip was probably the four-night off-season solo to Isle Royale National Park that I completed in 2013.